rendall/hometown-parser/README.md

 `<script src="https://cdnjs.cloudflare.com/ajax/libs/ramda/0.24.1/ramda.min.js" integrity="sha384-OricteDxGJ77wQTPXdPmz8SoLVmEkW51fQRzhTGmUXG6u608OIFWHzCVwDFki+w6" crossorigin="anonymous"></script>`

 followed by

 `<script src="https://raw.githubusercontent.com/rendall/hometown-parser/master/js/hometowns.js"></script>`

 but, I dunno.
-You might want to have those files be local.
+You might want to have those files be local, instead.

 Alternatively, you can clone the repository which contains all that is necessary.
 Therein is a [hometown.html](https://raw.githubusercontent.com/rendall/hometown-parser/master/hometown.html) webpage with examples and unit tests.